tensorflow/recommenders-addons/docs/api_docs/tfra/dynamic_embedding/TrainableWrapper.md

 #### Args:

 * <b>`params`</b>: A dynamic_embedding.Variable instance.
-* <b>`ids`</b>: a tensor with any shape as same dtype of params.key_dtype.
+* <b>`ids`</b>: A tensor with any shape as same dtype of params.key_dtype.
 * <b>`max_norm`</b>: If not `None`, each values is clipped if its l2-norm is larger than this value. other parameters is same with ResourceVariable.

 #### Returns: